 Baby moles depend on their mother's milk in the initial stage of life.
 The growth is rapid, and they gain strength and size quickly under her care.
 Around 35 days old, the young moles leave the nest and start venturing outside.

 One solitary mole's range can cover an extensive area, often up to 2.7 acres.
 This range represents a single mole's territory as it digs and searches for food within its underground domain.
-Moles are naturally solitary animals, meaning they prefer to live and operate independently without forming social bonds or living in groups.
+Moles tend to be naturally solitary animals, meaning they prefer to live and operate independently without forming social bonds or living in groups.

 The mole fact below explains the top senses of these mammals.